SimonKefas/multistep-form/README.md

 **Note**: Always ensure that any custom key combinations used do not conflict with browser shortcuts or accessibility features.
 It's important to test your form with various assistive technologies to ensure it remains accessible to all users.

 ---

+**Final Reminder**: Remember to test your form thoroughly after implementing these changes to ensure that all functionalities work as expected, and that elements like visual dividers are being removed as intended.